arminc/arminc.github.io/_posts/2010-10-14-how-to-android-2-2-on-galaxy-s-without-odin-or-kies.md

   - kies
   - odin
   - update rom
+description: You may have heard or maybe not but there is an 2.2 version available for the Samsung Galaxy S. You may also know that the update over Kies will take a wile because Samsung has not released that yet.
+You may also know that you can flash your device with Odin witch is fine off course, but there is also a third method using the recovery and I am going to show you how.
 ---
 You may have heard or maybe not but there is an 2.2 version available for the Samsung Galaxy S. You may also know that the update over Kies will take a wile because Samsung has not released that yet.
-You may also know that you can flash your device with Odin witch is fine off course, but there is also a third method using the recovery and I am going to show you how.<!--more-->
+You may also know that you can flash your device with Odin witch is fine off course, but there is also a third method using the recovery and I am going to show you how.

 First of all if you like Odin then stick to that <img src='http://blog.coralic.nl/wp-includes/images/smilies/icon_smile.gif' alt=':)' class='wp-smiley' /> if not this is how you can upgrade your Samsung Galaxy S using the recovery mode and the update.zip

 First of all you need to have clockwork [recovery][1].You can use auto or manual way, I am going to show you the manual way.
-Download the recovery for Galaxy S from koush&#8217;s [website][2].
+Download the recovery for Galaxy S from koush's [website][2].

 Besides the recovery you need to have a rom off course, thanks to DocRambone you can download one from XDA forum [here][3] direct link to rom is [here][4].
-Doc&#8217;s ROM is a slim version, meaning all the Samsung apps are removed and it also means it is pre rooted and contains busybox and superuser.
+Doc's ROM is a slim version, meaning all the Samsung apps are removed and it also means it is pre rooted and contains busybox and superuser.
 Do not install this rom if you want those!

 **Before you proceed you must know that everything you do is on your own risk, you can not blame me or others for destroying your device.**